ETCBC/peshitta/docs/textfabric.md

 [model](https://annotation.github.io/text-fabric/tf/about/datamodel.html), and once the data is in Text-Fabric, it can be exported to MQL.

-See more on the effort of modeling the Hebrew Bible in Dirk's article [The Hebrew Bible as Data: Laboratory - Sharing - Experiences](https://doi.org/10.5334/bbi.18)
+See more on the effort of modelling the Hebrew Bible in Dirk's article [The Hebrew Bible as Data: Laboratory - Sharing - Experiences](https://doi.org/10.5334/bbi.18)

 With data in Text-Fabric, it becomes possible to build rich online interfaces on